micans/pick/README.md

 ## Map column values using a dictionary

-Dictionaries can be specified in two ways:
+Dictionaries can be specified in different ways:

 ```
---fdict-NAME=/path/to/dictfile      where dictfile is two-column tab-separated.
+--fdict-NAME=/path/to/dictfile      (key,value) = (col1, col2) (rows with two fields)
+                                               or (col1, 1)    (rows with one field)

 --cdict-NAME=foo:bar,zut:tim        comma-separated key:value pairs
+--cdict-NAME=foo,zut                comma-separated keys, all set to value 1
 ```

 `NAME` is the name of the dictionary.
 Multiple dictionaries can be imported.
-A dictonary is specified by its name for use with the map operator as seen below.
+A dictionary is specified by its name for use with the map operator as seen below.
 Multiple `fdict` and `cdict` specifications can be used for the same `NAME`.

 ```